skrey/yellow-extensions/source/help/en/how-to-adjust-system.md

         ├── themes
         └── trash

-The `extensions` folder contains installed extensions.
-You can use the `layouts` folder and the `themes` folder to adjust the appearance of your website.
-The `trash` folder contains deleted files.
+The `system/extensions` folder contains installed extensions and configuration files.
+You can adjust the appearance of your website in the `system/layouts` folder and `system/themes` folder.
+You can change layouts and themes as you like, knowledge of HTML, CSS and JavaScript is required.
+The `system/trash` folder contains deleted files.

 ## System settings